po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * Answer any questions before proceeding to the next activity.

-* In preparation for the activity, ask TAs to start directing students to the activity instructions found in `27-Evr_Git_Fork/README.md`.
+* In preparation for the activity, ask TAs to start directing students to the activity instructions found in `27-Evr_Git-Fork/README.md`.

 ### 22. Everyone Do: Git Fork (20 min)

 *  Open [Git docs](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) in your browser and explain the following:

-  * Fork allows you to contribute to a repository that you don't have push access to.
+  * Forking allows you to contribute to a repository that you don't have push access to.
 When you fork a project, GitHub will make an exact copy of the project that will live on your account that you can push to.

   * This workflow then allows you to create a pull request to the parent repository when you have finished your contributions.
 This is a very common workflow in many open source projects.

-* Direct students to the activity instructions found in `27-Evr_Git_Fork/README.md`.
+* Direct students to the activity instructions found in `27-Evr_Git-Fork/README.md`.

 * While everyone is working on the activity, be sure to remind students and the rest of the instructional staff that questions on Slack or otherwise are welcome and will be handled.
 It's a good way for your team to prioritize students that need extra help.